lablup/backend.ai/docs/common-api/objects.rst

    * - ``cpuUtil``
      - ``int`` (%)
      - The current CPU utilization (sum of all used cores across instances, hence may exceed 100%).
 It may show a stale value.

+       .. versionchanged:: v3.20170615

+          This had been separated into multiple credit-based fields, but that was never implemented properly.
+          We has changed it to represent more intuitive value.

    * - ``config``
      - ``object``
      - :ref:`resource-config-object` specified when created.